furiousteabag/DotFiles/README.md

 - make sleep work well
     * work while sleeping and drains battery
+- rm move to trash folder but not delete
 - complete deletion [script](./config/nsxiv/exec/key-handler) of marked photos in nsxiv
 - add update-pc script for symlinking new files from repo to host machine
 - find font pack with icons